TALLAHASSEE -- When Amazon expands, like it wants to in Florida, state and local governments practically line up to offer to pay the company to move.

-"Given the geography of Florida, it makes sense for Amazon to have some sort of physical presence to serve a market that is otherwise spread out," said Scott Tilghman, senior analyst for B. Riley & Co. in Boston.
+“Given the geography of Florida, it makes sense for Amazon to have some sort of physical presence to serve a market that is otherwise spread out,” said Scott Tilghman, a senior analyst for B. Riley & Co. in Boston.

 As it grows, Amazon is willing to forgo the sales tax exemption it has enjoyed for two decades.
-A 1992 Supreme Court decision allows Internet retailers to skip paying a sales tax if they don't have a physical presence in the state.
-But as online sales have steadily increased, brick-and-mortar retailers such as Wal-mart and Target have increased pressure to eliminate the exemption for online retailers.
+A 1992 Supreme Court decision allows Internet retailers to skip paying a sales tax if they don’t have a physical presence in the state.
+But as online sales have steadily increased, brick-and-mortar retailers like Wal-mart and Target have increased pressure to eliminate the exemption for online retailers.

 “It’s an interesting tactic for the company to come out in support of that because it doesn’t have a shot in passing,” said Nemer, the Wells Fargo Securities analyst.

-If anything, the sales tax provides an opportunity for Amazon that other online retailers aren't comfortable with, said Steve DelBianco, executive director of NetChoice, an e-commerce trade group.
-Amazon has developed software that helps the company pay the varying sales taxes, a service it can provide to smaller online outlets for a fee.
+If anything, the sales tax provides an opportunity for Amazon that other online retailers aren’t comfortable with, said Steve DelBianco, executive director of NetChoice, an e-commerce trade group.
+Amazon has developed software that helps the company pay the varying sales taxes, a service that it can provide to smaller online outlets — for a fee.

 “Most medium and small providers will have to shift to Amazon’s platform to handle its orders because the administrative burdens will be too much,” DelBianco said.
 “But they’ll have to pay Amazon 10 percent to 15 percent off the top of any transactions.